TemoaProject/temoa/docs/source/Documentation.rst

 season and time of day :code:`(s,d)` indices associated with these technologies.
 In order to ensure the model functions correctly with these simplified technologies, slightly different formulations of the capacity and commodity balance constraints are required.
-See the :code:`CommodityBalanceAnnual_Constraint` :eq:`CommodityBalanceAnnual` and :code:`CapacityAnnual_Constraint` :eq:`CapacityAnnual` below for details.
+See the :code:`AnnualCommodityBalance_Constraint` and :code:`CapacityAnnual_Constraint` :eq:`CapacityAnnual` below for details.

 The rest of this section defines each model constraint, with a rationale for existence.
 We use the implementation-specific names for the constraints to